-NGS Super is sponsored by the Association of Independent Schools (AIS), the Catholic Hierarchy of New South Wales, the SA Commission for Catholic Schools and the Independent Education Union (IEU).
-The principal organisations are responsible for electing and removing Trustee directors.
+NGS Super is sponsored by the Association of Independent Schools (AIS) NSW and SA, the Catholic Hierarchy of New South Wales, the SA Commission for Catholic Schools and the Independent Education Unions (IEU) NSW/ACT, SA and VIC/TAS.
+The principal organisations are responsible for appointing and removing Trustee directors.